Neamar/KISS/qa-suite.md

 * [ ] Search for a toggle.
 Make sure it is displayed as a result and appended to history on click
 * [ ] Search for a phone number.
 Make sure it is displayed as a result and appended to history on click
 * [ ] Search for a shortcut (you'll probably need to create one from an app first, for instance, WhatsApp).
 Make sure it is displayed as a result and appended to history on click
-* [ ] Search for a long test.
+* [ ] Search for a long text.
 Make sure a web search option is displayed as a result
 * [ ] From Providers selection, disable Contacts.
 From now on, they are not displayed anymore in search or history
 * [ ] From Providers selection, disable Device settings.
 From now on, they are not displayed anymore in search or history
 * [ ] From Providers selection, disable Toggles.
 From now on, they are not displayed anymore in search or history